TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ThingsToKnow/JsAndInline.rst

 In this case you can manipulate the JavaScript block to prevent it from being detected as accessor.
-There are several ways you can achieve this: by using a normal ViewHelper, or wrap the JavaScript part in a CDATA block, or disrupt the detection of beginnign and closing curly braces.
+There are several ways you can achieve this: by using a normal ViewHelper, or wrap the JavaScript part in a CDATA block, or disrupt the detection of beginning and closing curly braces.

 Problem
 -------